-The quokka’s friendly, curious personality (even toward humans) is surpassed only by its perpetual “smile,” giving it the enviable status of the “happiest animal on earth.”
-Of course, the quokka’s grin is largely due to its facial muscles and protruding front teeth, not the person on the ground waving around a selfie stick, trying to get a #quokkaselfie, which is trending in Australia (and worth an internet search).
+The quokka’s friendly, curious personality (even toward humans) is surpassed only by its perpetual “smile.”
+Of course, the quokka’s grin is largely due to its facial muscles and protruding front teeth, not the person on the ground waving around a selfie stick, trying to get a #quokkaselfie, which is trending in Australia (and worth an Internet search).
 While getting that close to wildlife is usually frowned upon—Instagram even created a warning for the quokka selfie hashtag stating that some images “may be associated with animal abuse”—it appears that the quokka on Rottnest Island are not showing any signs of distress posing for their closeup and are free to move away from the tourists when they choose.

 Mainland quokkas occur in three main areas: the northern jarrah Eucalyptus marginata forest (north of Perth to Collie); fragmented reserves around Albany on the south coast; and the southern forest between Nannup and Denmark.
 They are more numerous on Rottnest Island, near Perth, and Bald Island, near Albany, largely due to lack of (or manageable) introduced predators.